 - Organise a led bike ride or walk.
 Scheduling a walk or cycle at lunchtime (or after work) is a great way to get some exercise and explore the local path network.
 The Council's Smarter Choices Smarter Places programme (see below) can help fund a place on a Cycle Ride Leader course - head to Clubs, groups and training for details of forthcoming courses.
 Cycling Scotland is also offering free cycle ride leader training to any organisation registered as a Cycle Friendly Employer (details above).

 - Reduce the need to travel.
 IT and flexible working arrangements can reduce the need to travel in the first place.
-For tips on smarter working, head to Greener Scotland - reducing work travel.

 A travel plan is a package of measures and initiatives that aims to reduce the number of single-occupancy car journeys by providing people with a greater choice.